gregurco/jobeet-tutorial/docs/days/day-6.md

 For now, you won’t see any difference because we have a very small amount of jobs in our database.
 We need to add a bunch of jobs to the fixture.
 So, you can copy and paste an existing job ten or twenty times by hand… but there’s a better way.
 Duplication is bad, even in fixture files.
-Let's create more jobs in `src/DataFixtures/JobFixtures.php`:
+Let’s create more jobs in `src/DataFixtures/JobFixtures.php`:

 ```php
 public function load(ObjectManager $manager) : void